-&lt;sup>15 Percentages may not add up to 100 due to rounding.
-A "portable pool" is defined as any pool that can be set up/taken down or moved to another location with relative ease.
+14 Percentages may not add up to 100 due to rounding.

+15 A "portable pool" is defined as any pool that can be set up/taken down or moved to another location with relative ease.

-Since the majority of reported fatal submersion victims were younger than 5 years of age, the incident reports from 2008 through 2010 were evaluated, and common scenarios for children younger than 5 years of age for pools or spas (881 reported submersion fatalities) were classified.
-The highest percentage of the reports (55 percent) attributed the incident to a lapse in adult supervision (an adult losing contact or knowledge of the whereabouts of the child and, during this time period, the child managed to access the pool/spa).
+Because the majority of reported fatal submersion victims were younger than 5 years old, the incident reports from 2009 through 2011 were evaluated, and common scenarios for children younger than 5 years old for pools or spas (895 reported submersion fatalities) were classified.
+The highest percentage of the reports (59 percent) attributed the incident to a lapse in adult supervision (an adult losing contact or knowledge of the whereabouts of the child and, during this time period, the child managed to access the pool/spa).
 Eleven percent of the reports indicated barrier compromise or circumvention.
 Another common scenario-17 percent of the reports-involved close proximity to the pool/spa, with the victim last seen in the pool/spa, or near the pool/spa, before the incident occurred.
-In 16 percent of the reports, there was too little information available to determine the scenario.
+In 13 percent of the reports, there was too little information available to determine the scenario.
 The scenarios are categorized in Table 12.
-Hazard scenarios for older children are not characterized because CPSC staff receives fewer reports of fatal submersions involving this age group.